Tazinho/snakecase/README.md

 ## [1] "R Studio"
 ```

 Note that the latter example has a nice application for the annotation of graphics.
 "RStudio" is not a good example for this, since it is a name of a company and already written correctly.
-But for typical column names this could be a nice way to (almost) automate the conversion of internal (naming conventions in personal development workflow) and external (naming conventions for business reports etc.) representation.
+But for typical column names this could be a nice way to (almost) automate the conversion from internal (naming conventions in personal development workflow) to external (naming conventions for business reports etc.) representation.

 Parsing options
 ---------------